iotaledger/goshimmer/docs/concepts/glossary.md

 The application which maintains the ledger state.

 #### TRANSACTION
-The payload of a value message.
-It contains the particulars of a transfer of funds.
+A message with payload of type value.
+It contains the information of a transfer of funds.

 #### UTXO
 Unspent transaction output.